-The project brief was to to create a flexible space that could be used for the town’s Saturday markets whilst maintaining the peace and tranquillity of a memorial garden.
+The project brief was to create a flexible space that could be used for the town’s Saturday markets whilst maintaining the peace and tranquility of a memorial garden.

 It was important from the outset that the design responded sympathetically to the garden’s context and its existing users whilst also providing suitable hard standing and circulation space for a flexible use of the space for markets and other town events.
 Moreover, the design needed to integrate a large London Plane tree located between the garden and the street into the proposals, and in doing so to make good existing root damage.

 We provided Wirksworth Town Council with a number of different design options in order to determine their priorities and aspirations for the space.